Investors and Partners

 VenatoRx has been awarded multiple grants and contracts from the NIH, including 5 SBIRs, an R01 grant and two contracts.
 The company has also received funding from the Wellcome Trust and private investors.

 Abingworth is an international investment group dedicated to collaborating with life sciences entrepreneurs to develop their ideas into products that have a dramatic impact on health.
-With over $1 billion under management, Abingworth invests at all stages of development, from startups to publicly traded companies, and across all life science sectors.
-Supporting its portfolio companies with a team of 27 at offices in London, Menlo Park (California) and Boston, Abingworth has invested in 142 life science companies, leading to 64 IPOs and 41 mergers and acquisitions.
+With over $1 billion under management, Abingworth invests at all stages of development, from start-ups to publicly traded companies, and across all life sciences sectors.
+Supporting its portfolio companies with a team of 25 at offices in London, Menlo Park, and Boston, Abingworth has invested in 151 life science companies, completed 65 IPOs and 42 mergers and acquisitions.

 The Wellcome Trust is a global charity dedicated to achieving extraordinary improvements in human and animal health.
 It supports the brightest minds in biomedical research and the medical humanities.
 The Trust’s breadth of support includes public engagement, education and the application of research to improve health.
 It is independent of both political and commercial interests.
 VenatoRx has received an investment from the Wellcome Trust for the “Development of novel small molecules for the treatment of antibiotic resistant bacterial infections.”